ghc-proposals/ghc-proposals/proposals/0000-concrete-class-dictionaries.md

 # Concrete class dictionaries

 Currently typeclass dictionaries are second class citizens in Haskell.
-They are used internally but they are not exposed properly to the user.
+They are passed around explicitly in core but these concrete dictionaries are not exposed cleanly to the developer.

-This has led to a proliferation of extensions to help you define instances and convert instances between one another.
-Even with these extensions the ergonomics are still significantly worse than regular value level Haskell.
+This has led to a proliferation of extensions that help you define instances and convert instances between one another.
+Even with these extensions the ergonomics are still significantly worse than regular value-level Haskell.

-For this reason I think we should instead focus on making the underlying dictionaries firsts class and accessible to developers.
+For this reason I think we should instead focus on making the underlying dictionaries first class and accessible to developers.

 ## Motivation

-There has been a large proliferation of typeclass related extensions, and yet the ergonomics for interacting with typeclass dictionaries is still poor.
+There has been a large proliferation of typeclass related extensions, and yet the ergonomics for manipulating typeclass dictionaries is still poor.

-Something fundamentally quite simple such as defining a series of newtype wrappers over Int for modular arithmetic, with each using a different modulo for Num, is very painful.
+Something fundamentally quite simple such as defining a series of newtype wrappers over `Int` for modular arithmetic, with each using a different modulo for `Num`, is very painful.

 The specifical example that motivated me to write this proposal is the one given [here](https://mail.haskell.org/pipermail/haskell-cafe/2020-April/132083.html)